 Students choose to research a global issue that speaks to them personally.
 Their research culminates in the PYP Exhibition, where parents, peers and teachers have the opportunity to learn about the different topics and what we all can do to make a change.

 The exhibition is a powerful demonstration of student agency.
 The learning community participates in the exhibition, supporting and celebrating the development of internationally minded students who make a positive difference in their lives and the lives of others.

-Students in Year 8 and Year 9 are offered the choice of three levels of Mathematics according to their ability and interest.
+Students in Year 7 to Year 9 are offered the choice of three levels of Mathematics according to their ability and interest.
 Students can move between classes at the end of each term based on their growth and engagement.
 Students in all classes are learning the same content but to a different depth.

 Australian Mathematics Competition (AMC)